Fort Smith police shoot man they say threatened, attacked them with knife while they were serving warrant

 Michael Lee Fairburn brandished a knife and threatened to kill officers attempting to serve a felony warrant, according to the release, which referred to Fairburn as an "Indiana fugitive and violent sex offender."

 The release said officers tried unsuccessfully to subdue Fairburn with a stun gun before Fairburn assaulted one of them with the knife.
 At that point, other officers fired their guns at Fairburn.
 They then administered first aid and called for an ambulance.
-Fairburn was transported to an area hospital for treatment.
+Fairburn was transported to an area hospital for treatment with his condition currently unknown.

 No officers were seriously injured in the incident, according to the release.